Class-incremental learning: survey and performance evaluation on image classification: Experimental results

 \subsection{On exemplar usage}

-Here we study the effects of different characteristics related to exemplars.
+Here, we study the effects of different characteristics related to exemplars.
 The number of exemplars to store is limited by the type and amount of memory available, and exemplars are selected at the end of each training session following a sampling strategy.
+Note, that in Section~\ref{sec:online}, we will discuss the results of online exemplar-based approaches (namely GDumb~\cite{prabhu2020gdumb}, ER~\cite{chaudhry2019continual} and MIR~\cite{aljundi2019online}).

-\figExpSingleColumn{1.0}{0 12 0 20}{number_exemplars}{Results for \mbox{CIFAR-100} (10/10) on \mbox{ResNet-32} trained from scratch with different exemplar memory sizes.}
+\figExpSingleColumn{1.0}{0 11 0 20}{number_exemplars}{Results for \mbox{CIFAR-100} (10/10) on \mbox{ResNet-32} trained from scratch with different exemplar memory sizes.}